 How the Internet Works: This series of eight short videos features Vint Cerf, the inventor of TCP/IP, David Karp the founder of Tumblr to explain HTTP and HTML, Google's "Security Princess" to explain SSL and cybersecurity, and engineers from Microsoft.

 Learn the fundamentals with our self-paced courses

 A great option for students getting started on their own.
 You'll learn the fundamentals of computer science with drag & drop blocks.
 Create your own drawings and games.
 Note: Express courses are currently only available in English, Hindi, Italian, and Spanish.
-To see what's available in your language, visit studio.code.org.
+For other languages, we recommend our 20-hour Accelerated Course.
+To see what's available in your language, visit our course catalog.